The London Bridge Experience: The London Tombs

 There is a sister attraction, The London Tombs which is included in the admission price.
 This is a scare attraction built in the remains of a former plague pit.
 This part of the attraction is optional and unsuitable for children under 11 years old.
 Younger visitors can request a child-friendly "Guardian Angel tour".

 Phobophobia

 The London Bridge Experience is also home to Phobophobia, a Halloween show, that runs throughout October every year.
 There are two parts of the Phobophobia show, a daytime family friendly halloween show and an evening adult only show which really pulls out all the stops.
-The evening show has a unique and different theme and has included in the past, Hillbillies, Clowns, Freaks, Living dolls, Ventriloquist dolls, Vodoo characters, snakes, spiders and many other characters and themes.
+The evening show has a unique and different theme and has included in the past, Hillbillies, Clowns, Freaks, Living dolls, Ventriloquist dolls, voodoo characters, snakes, spiders and many other characters and themes.

 Awards

-The London Tombs have won the Screamie Award later to become the SCARS for being the United Kingdom's Best Year Round Scare Attraction for the years 2009–2019.
+The London Tombs have won the Screamie Award later to become the SCARS for being the United Kingdom's Best Year Round Scare Attraction for the years 2009–2019, despite limited competition.
 The London Bridge Experience has been nominated by Group Travel Organiser as a finalist for "Best Attraction for Group Visits".
 Other finalists included: Buckingham Palace, the London Eye, St Paul's Cathedral, and the Houses of Parliament.